 I came across a great thread this morning on the 1911Forum, a gathering place for Colt 1911 handgun enthusiasts with a good sub-forum on gunsmithing.
 The question was being asked of whether Carbide or HSS tooling would be better for reducing chatter on small mills.
 I responded as follows:

 Carbide vs HSS for small mills is an interesting question, and chatter may not be the limiting factor.

 There is a trade off in material removal rates and rigidity within the envelope your mill is capable of.
 For example, chiploads are generally higher for HSS than for Carbide, all other things being equal.… Read the rest

 As I mentioned recently, I got the chance to see some serious carbon fiber work in action–building a set of wingtips for a jet fighter.
 To be precise, these wingtips are going on Czechoslovakian L-39 Albatross planes destined in some cases for the Reno Air Races:

 Talk about a cool project!

 This is Sky Greenawalt’s project, and I want to walk you through it a little bit.
-I’m hoping to get Sky to do some guest blogging here too, especially to talk about how he did the CAD work for this project, so let’s start there.… Read the rest
+I’m hoping to get Sky to do some guest blogging here too, especially to talk about how he did the CAD work for this project, so let’s start there.
+Here is the wingtip in Rhino3D: